Samsung/cordova-sectv-tizen/README.md

 # cordova-sectv-tizen
-`cordova-sectv-tizen` is an TV application library that allows for Cordova-based projects to be built for the 2015's Samsung Tizen TV Platform.
+`cordova-sectv-tizen` is an application library that allows for Cordova-based projects to be built for the 2015's Samsung Tizen TV Platform.
 Cordova based applications are, at the core, applications written with web technology: HTML, CSS and JavaScript.

 # Supported Platform